Technoplatz/bi/README.md

 ## Platform

-Technoplatz BI is an open source, multi-container, JSON-driven advanced no-code data application and data sharing platform designed to empower business professionals build their own unique solution.
+Technoplatz BI community edition is an open source, multi-container, JSON-driven advanced no-code data application and data sharing platform designed to empower business professionals build their own unique solution.
 Technoplatz platform offers a pragmatic and optimised way to meet the four key requirements of critical business processes by considering that each company has its own unique conditions;

 - Dedicated Infastructure
 - No-code Data Application